-On Tuesday I posted about how we got our house staged and listed on the real estate market.
-Today is Part 2: How to pack up a home which will cover additional details of our move including answers to FAQ’s I have received about our packing process and the logistics of the long distance move we made.
+Recently I posted about how we got our house staged and listed to sell on the real estate market.
+This post is Part 2: How to pack up a home which will cover additional details of our move including answers to FAQ’s I have received about our packing process and the logistics of the long distance move we made.

 I will get right to it. :-)